 The word càk marks futurity in PDT.
 Evidently, it is the earlier form of cà (see below), the primary futurity marker in PDT.
 Following the tenets of grammaticalization theory that all grammatical forms originate from a lexical source, càk is also believed to have a lexical origin.
 With a regrettably shallow history of documentation, however, there has not been any serious scholarly investigation to date into its origin, and, consequently, there is no consensus regarding its lexical origin.

 Despite the paucity of lexical evidence, some clues do exist in language contact.
-For instance, the Thai lexicon was greatly influenced by Middle Chinese, and a lexicon of Middle Chinese borrowings (SEALANG n.d.) includes Thai càk, a borrowing from the Middle Chinese lexeme denoting ‘recognize’, which references Proto-Southwestern Tai *cak ‘to recognize, know’, as well as Proto-Southwestern *čak and Proto-Tai *čak.
+For instance, the Thai lexicon was greatly influenced by Middle Chinese, and a lexicon of Middle Chinese borrowings (SEALANG, n.d.) includes Thai càk, a borrowing from the Middle Chinese lexeme denoting ‘recognize’, which references Proto-Southwestern Tai *cak ‘to recognize, know’, as well as Proto-Southwestern *čak and Proto-Tai *čak.
 The same source lists the Thai verb rúucàk ‘to recognize, know’ as a borrowing of the Middle Chinese lexeme śik ‘to recognize, know, discern, have knowledge, etc.’, citing a number of sources.
 Based on these comparative-linguistic analyses, it can be hypothesized that the futurity marker càk (and its later form cà) developed from the Middle Chinese borrowing càk denoting ‘know’ (Weera Ostapirat, p.c.).
 Càk has been grammaticalized as a futurity-marking auxiliary.
 As an auxiliary, first attested in the Sukhothai period (1238-1438 CE), càk indicates futurity and/or intention, as exemplified below:

 (7) Càk futurity/intention